-• Children transition between programs with different fees, (e.g., full-day care to Kindergarten, full-day to part-day, after school to summer camp, child development center to family child care, etc.).

-- Army fee policy directs a fee change.

-- A Financial Hardship Waiver is approved.

-- Internal Review and Audit Compliance documents inaccurate documentation of TFI or fee changes.
+- Children transition between programs with different fees, (e.g., full-day care to Kindergarten, full-day to part-day, after school to summer camp, child development center to family child care, etc.). - Army fee policy directs a fee change. - A Financial Hardship Waiver is approved. - Internal Review and Audit Compliance documents inaccurate documentation of TFI or fee changes.

-Program Fees: Fees are set or adjusted only on an annual basis based on the DoD fee policy.
+Program Fees: West Point CYS follows the IMCOM CYS Fee Policy (generally updated annually).
+Fees are set or adjusted only on an annual basis based on the DoD fee policy.
 Fees are generated semi-monthly on the 1st and the 15th of the month.
 Parents can pay monthly fees for regularly scheduled full day, part day and part time care in monthly or semi-monthly installments.
 Incoming Families make their initial payment for care at the time they accept the child care space offered by CYS P&OS.
 Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved Financial Hardship Waiver has been initiated.

 - Hourly Care Fees: The standard Army-wide hourly care rate is \$4 per hour per child for CYS programs regardless of TFI category.
 Multiple child reductions, fee adjustments for financial hardships and Parent Participation points do not apply to hourly care.
 Hourly care payment, to include all late pickup fees, is due at the time of pick-up.
-Failure to make the payment will result in termination of availability of child care services.
+Hourly care patrons with outstanding late pick up and/or no-show fees will not be allowed up cure or reserve a space for care until the fee is paid in full.
 Same day or walk-ins may be accepted on a space available basis.
 Reservations for hourly care can be made in advance; check with your facility's front desk for further details. - CYS WebTrac Payments and Pre-Payments: Most CYS programs allow patrons to make online payments.
-Patrons can also pre-pay for most CYS programs (including hourly care) through WebTrac - this easy option allows for payments at the patron's convenience instead of having to pay at the front desk at pick-up or drop-off.
+Patrons can also pre-pay for most CYS programs (including hourly care) through WebTrac this easy option allows for payments at the patron's convenience instead of having to pay at the front desk at pick-up or drop-off.